 Paying your real estate tax

 Contact your bank at least three weeks before the due date of your real estate tax to agree on e-invoicing or direct payments.
-You will see the e-invoice in your e-bank approximately two weeks before every due date.
+You will see the e-invoice in your e-bank some two weeks before every due date.
 Read more about e-invoicing.

 Frequently asked questions about payment

-If you have accidentally paid the first instalment of a tax twice, the additional payment will be used to cover the second instalment.
+If you accidentally paid the first instalment of the tax twice, the additional payment will be used to cover the second instalment.

-If there are no instalments following the instalment you have paid twice, and if you have no other unpaid taxes or debts in enforcement that the payment could be used for, we will return the extra payment to you.
+If there are no instalments following the instalment you have paid twice, and if you have no other unpaid taxes or debts in enforcement, we will return the extra payment to you.
 Check or submit your bank account number in MyTax.

-The payments will be allocated correctly even if you have used the reference number of the first or second instalment of a tax to pay for both instalments of that tax.
-The most important thing is that you use the correct tax year’s reference numbers.
+The payments will be allocated correctly even if you have used the reference number of the first or second instalment of a tax to pay off both instalments of that tax.
+The important thing is that you entered the reference for the right year.

-You can contact our taxpayer services at 029 497 026 (standard call rates apply) in matters concerning payments and refunds, and at 029 497 020 (standard call rates) in matters concerning amounts of real estate tax.
+Note: The Tax Administration’s telephone service can be contacted at 029 497 026 (standard call rates apply) in matters concerning payments and refunds, and at 029 497 020 (standard call rates) in matters concerning amounts of real estate tax.